-Special Kids Special Families is a Colorado non-profit 501(c)3 organization.
-SKSF was founded in 1998 to provide respite and care for children and adults with disabilities.
-Programs offer community support services to families that are designed to meet the needs of individuals with disabilities throughout their life span.
+Special Kids Special Families (SKSF) is a Colorado non-profit 501(c)3 organization.
+SKSF was founded in 1998 to provide respite and care for children and adults with disabilities and special needs.
+Various programs offer community support services to families and are designed to meet the needs of individuals with disabilities throughout their life span.

 PROGRAMS & SERVICES